YiLi-2020/academic-kickstart/content/post/Pharmacy/index.md

 publication: ""
 publication_short: ""

 abstract: We worked in an intelligent pharmacy workshop to manage and dispense clinical medicines.
 This experience made me familiar with names, classification, and indications of common drugs.

 # Summary.
 An optional shortened abstract.
-summary: We helped patients who suffered from advanced cancer by palliative care and psychotherapy.
+summary: We worked in an intelligent pharmacy workshop to manage and dispense clinical medicines.
+This experience made me familiar with names, classification, and indications of common drugs.
 tags:
 - Source Themes
 featured: false